 From there it should start broadcasting a network, one you can access using the name and password supplied with the router.
 That’s enough to get online, but there should also be details on accessing the admin panel, which will allow you to change the password and any other router settings you might want to.

 Other than having to put a SIM card in this is all similar to the setup of most routers – except without the engineer visit that usually comes first to get the internet itself up and running.

-The 4G home broadband speeds you’ll get will depend in large part on coverage in your area, as well as other factors, such as the number of users and the obstacles between the mast and your router.
+The speeds you’ll get will depend in large part on coverage in your area, as well as other factors, such as the number of users and the obstacles between the mast and your router.
 Speeds are also affected by the actual router you’re using.

-At the time of writing, Three offers the Three 4G Hub (a rebranded ZTE MF286D), the hardware of which is capable of maximum theoretical speeds of 600Mbps for downloads and 150Mbps for uploads.
+At the time of writing, if you order Three 4G Broadband you’ll get sent the Three 4G Hub (a rebranded ZTE MF286D), the hardware of which is capable of maximum theoretical speeds of 600Mbps for downloads and 150Mbps for uploads.
 However real-world speeds are typically far lower and will vary from place to place, so use Three's broadband coverage checker here to ensure the product is suitable for you.